 Emergency notifications are issued to the campus community upon the confirmation of a significant emergency or dangerous situation that involves an immediate (imminent or impending) threat to the health or safety of students or employees.
-The Director of Public Safety, along with other appropriate individuals determines whether circumstances warrant the issuance of an emergency notification.
+The Director of Public Safety, along with other appropriate individuals, determines whether circumstances warrant the issuance of an emergency notification.
 Upon such confirmation, the College will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgement of responsible College authorities, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
 The decision to issue an emergency notification is made by the Director of Public Safety or his/her designee on a case-by-case basis.
+The content of the emergency notification will be determined by the Director of Public Safety or his/her designee on a case-by-case basis.
 The content of the emergency notification will be determined by the Director of Public Safety or his/her designee, who will determine how much information is appropriate to disseminate at different points in time, and to whom such information should be disseminated.

 Emergency notifications are disseminated with the goal of notifying as many people as possible, as rapidly as possible. (i.e., active threats, bomb threats, a dangerous chemical spill, etc.) These alerts are sent via email, and also by text messages from the campus emergency notification system.
 All students, faculty, and staff are automatically enrolled into the College's emergency notification system based on the contact information available for that employee or student in Banner.
 Individuals who wish not to be enrolled in emergency notifications can send a request to publicsafety@ccp.edu.
 Individuals with disabilities are encouraged to contact either the Center on Disability at (215) 751-8307 or the IT Help Desk at (215) 751-6000 for assistance in accessing the Campus Alert system.
 Additionally, a broadcast message may be made utilizing voice over internet phones that are located in all classrooms and office suites.
-For situations that may require notice to the surrounding community, such as situations that may require the College to be closed, see the notifications procedures in the Evacuation section of this Annual Security Report.
+For situations that may require notice to the surrounding community, such as situations that may require the College to be closed, see the notifications procedures in the Evacuations section of this Annual Security Report.